Hans Christian Ørsted: Early life and studies

+In 1819 Ørsted was the first to extract piperine and subsequently name it.
+He extracted it from Piper nigrum, the plant from which both white and black pepper comes from.

-Ørsted designed a new type of piezometer to measure the compressibility of liquids in the 1820s.
+Ørsted designed a new type of piezometer to measure the compressibility of liquids in 1822.

 Electromagnetism

 In 1820, Ørsted published his discovery that a compass needle was deflected from magnetic north by a nearby electric current, confirming a direct relationship between electricity and magnetism.
 The often reported story that Ørsted made this discovery incidentally during a lecture is a myth.
 He had, in fact, been looking for a connection between electricity and magnetism since 1818, but was quite confused by the results he was obtaining.

 His initial interpretation was that magnetic effects radiate from all sides of a wire carrying an electric current, as do light and heat.
 Three months later, he began more intensive investigations and soon thereafter published his findings, showing that an electric current produces a circular magnetic field as it flows through a wire.
 For his discovery, the Royal Society of London awarded Ørsted the Copley Medal in 1820 and the French Academy granted him 3,000 francs.

 Ørsted's findings stirred much research into electrodynamics throughout the scientific community, influencing French physicist André-Marie Ampère's developments of a single mathematical formula to represent the magnetic forces between current-carrying conductors. Ørsted's work also represented a major step toward a unified concept of energy.

 The Ørsted effect brought about a communications revolution due to its application to the electric telegraph.
 The possibility of such a telegraph was suggested almost immediately by mathematician Pierre-Simon Laplace and Ampère presented a paper based on Laplace's idea the same year as Ørsted's discovery.
 However, it was almost two decades before it became a commercial reality.